ashdestefano/tiny-tabletop-tales/README.md

-# Dom's Complete Encounters
+# Kit and Caboodle Encounters for D&D 5th Edition

-Welcome to Dom's Complete Encounters!
-This is a collection of encounters I've crafted for D&D 5th Edition, that will provide the full experience of presenting an encounter to your party, complete with creatures, flavor text, and even maps!
+Welcome to Kit and Caboodle Encounters!
+This is a collection of encounters crafted for D&D 5th Edition, that will provide the full experience of presenting an encounter to your party, complete with creatures, flavor text, and even maps!

 ## But Y Tho?